magicleap/developer-portal-docs/docs/guides/developer-tools/ml-hub/ml-hub-bugreport.md

 Getting a bug report from the ML Hub is very simple:

 - Open the **ML Hub**
-- Click the plugged-in device
+- Click the plugged-in device in the lower-right-hand tray
 - Click the "bug" icon as shown in the image below

 ![Downloading a bug report through the ML Hub](/img/ml-hub/bugreport-menus.png)